topcodingcrew/coding-crew-website/README.md

 # coding-crew-website

 ## Git commands:

+Make sure to be in the correct directory in the command line. eg: if your project is on your desktop run cd Desktop/coding-crew-website

 - git status - to check what files you have modified
 - git add . - add the modified files